abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > absolutely uncertain and in doubt: Which of these venerable brahmans
 > and contemplatives are speaking the truth, and which ones are lying?”
 >
-> “Of course you are uncertain, Kalāmas.
+> “Of course you are uncertain, Kālāmas.
 Of course you are in doubt.
 > When there are reasons for doubt, uncertainty is born.
 So in this
-> case, Kalāmas, don’t go by reports, by legends, by traditions, by
+> case, Kālāmas, don’t go by reports, by legends, by traditions, by
 > scripture, by logical conjecture, by inference, by analogies, by
 > agreement through pondering views, by probability, or by the thought,
 > ‘This contemplative is our teacher.’
 When you know for yourselves